Python List pop() Method: Remove an Element by Index

 Problem: Sometimes you need to remove an element from a list but also keep access to that element for further use.
 Without a dedicated method, you would have to manually find the index, delete the item, and store it separately, which is inefficient and error-prone.
-The list.pop() method solves this problem in a single step.
+The python list pop() method solves this problem in a single step.

-What it is: The list.pop() method is a built-in Python list function that removes an element at a specified index and returns it.
+What it is: It is a built-in python list method that removes an element at a specified index and returns it.
 If no index is provided, it removes and returns the last item in the list.

 Developers often use it for: